Home » House & Home » Home Maintenance and Cleaning » Moth Holes: How to Mend

 We will be working with the columns and rows on the back.
 Find a column to the right of the moth hole and a row or two below the hole.
 Secure your needle in a loop there.

 THIS IS VERY IMPORTANT!
-You will only be working on the backside of these loops.
+You will only be working on the backside of the loops.
 Don’t push your needle to the front of your fabric.
 By staying on the loops on the back, you will make your work almost invisible.

-Explanation of fixing holes in knit fabric.
+Explanation of fixing moth holes in knit fabric.

 Pop over to the next column and thread your needle down that one.

-Continue working up and down, grabbing the loops at the side of the moth hole is, as much as possible.
+Continue working up and down, grabbing the loops at the side of the moth hole as much as possible.

 Using needle and thread to mend a hole in knit fabric.